mitchcapper/WIN64LinuxBuild/README.md

 - It is possible to use msys to generate build batch files for Windows.
 The helper scripts have a "log_make" function that can be called before the actual make command and will log the make sequence to a file.
 - Non-makefile based builds (cmake etc) are a bit overcomplicated using wrapper scripts (or for cmake entire other build processes) to be able to capture the build commands and generate build .bat files.
 This is often not needed and is more prone to breaking.
 To prevent this set the best cmake style var to "vs" and any `BLD_CONFIG_BUILD_WINDOWS_COMPILE_WRAPPERS` set to 1 are set to 0.
 - To build debug builds set the env var `BLD_CONFIG_BUILD_DEBUG=1`
 - To generate batch files for building without msys run the build script with the arg "log_full".
-Note you likely need some generated files (like config.h) so these would need to be added along with the normal sources.
+You likely need some generated files (like config.h) so these would need to be added along with the normal sources.
 - Generally, when we make changes we try to stage them after so that unstaged work represents things you may have changed.
 The exception is we don't stage config /build files themselves.
 See warning under WARNINGS about the stage behavior.
 - By default if a project uses gnulib we use the latest main branch from the project.
 Sometimes our patches might get out of sink and be unable to apply cleanly until they are updated.
 If this is the case you can still successfully build by running `export BLD_CONFIG_GNU_LIBS_BRANCH=known_ok_gnulib_commit_sha`.
 To figure out what commit to use look at our github action logs for the project you will see in the "Build Package" job a step called "GET GNULIB Success Commit" click it and you should see the commit ID ie: `Found GNULIB Success Commit: 109e2ea1836d171ff2e50df35380aa1926a99dee`